PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:04:29
+Last updated: 2024-04-02 18:05:02
-Random Quote: Happiness resides not in possessions, and not in gold, happiness dwells in the soul. - Democritus
+Random Quote: Never pretend to a love which you do not actually feel, for love is not ours to command. - Alan Watts